SavPhill/minimal-astro-portfolio/src/content/posts/enterprise-web-strategy-chiang-mai.md

 Temperature, water pressure, grind size, and extraction yield—if one variable is off, the cup is ruined.

-There is a brilliant, direct synergy between how a barista dials in a shot of espresso at Akha Ama or Graph and how we manage a modern static site build pipeline.
+There is a brilliant, direct synergy between how a barista dials in a shot of espresso at Akha Ama (my favourite coffee shop) and how we manage a modern static site build pipeline.

 ```text
    Espresso Extraction Pipeline              Jamstack Build & Deployment Pipeline